me-pic/MRI_pain_effort/README.md

 Content of `mri_pain_effort/`:

 - `dataset/` contains some configuration files.
+    - `mask.py`: script to compute group level and ROI masks.
     - `confounds.json`: file specifying the confounds to use in the first level design matrix.
     - `first_level_contrasts.py`: script specifying the contrasts to compute the activation maps.
     - `contrasts_fixed_effect.json`: file specifying the contrasts to use to compute the fixed effects.
     - `contrasts_second_level.json`: file specifying the contrasts to use to run the second level analysis.
+    - `contrasts_parametric_regression.json`: file specifying the contrats to use to run the parametric regressions analysis.
+    - `contrasts_mvpa.json`: file specifying the contrasts to use to run the MVPA analysis.
+    - `run_renaming.json`: file specifying the run renaming for participants for which there were different runs name.
     - `README.md`: file containing specific information regarding how to setup the configuration files.
 - `analysis/` contains the scripts to run the analyses
     - `first_level_analysis.py`
     - `fixed_effect_analysis.py`
     - `second_level_analysis.py`
     - `parametric_regression_analysis.py`
+    - `mvpa_analysis.py`
+    - `mvpa_utils.py`
+- `visualization/` contains the scripts to plot the figures
+    - `second_level_analysis_viz.py`
+    - `parametric_regression_viz.py`
+    - `mvpa_viz.py`

+Content of `scripts/`:

+- This folder contains the bash script used to call the python scripts for the analyses